halkyard/lh/_posts/2019-03-27-conformity-windows-pt-ii.md

 Our team are preparing for a design sprint and someone shared this video which I thought was interesting: [Brain game - waiting room](https://youtu.be/o8BkzvP19v4).

 ## Running Jekyll on Windows part II ##
-I experimented with a few different approaches to getting Jekyll up and running on a Windows machine.
-It is not very well supported unfortunately so I decided to try [Ubuntu linux running inside Windows 10](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) and it worked flawlessly.
+I experimented with a few different approaches to getting Jekyll/bundler up and running on Windows.
+It is not well supported unfortunately, so decided to try [Ubuntu linux running inside Windows 10](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) instead.
+It worked flawlessly.

 The steps are listed here:  [https://jekyllrb.com/docs/installation/ubuntu/](https://jekyllrb.com/docs/installation/ubuntu/).